TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 24/Genesis 24.10.md

 ---

-And the servant took ten camels, of the camels of his master, and departed, having all goodly things of his master's in his hand: and he arose, and went to Mesopotamia, unto the city of Nahor.
+The servant took ten camels, of his master's camels, and departed, having a variety of good things of his master's with him.
+He arose, and went to Mesopotamia, to the city of Nahor.